Pain

 Pain isn’t always a direct measure of tissue damage.
-It is the body’s alarm system - a signal of potential harm.
-In chronic pain, that alarm can stay switched on even when the body is safe.
+It is the body’s alarm system designed to protect us.
+In chronic pain, that alarm can stay switched on even when the body is safe and there is no longer harm (tissue damage).

 Research shows this happens because the brain learns pain as a protective response.

 Our brains are neuroplastic, meaning they has capacity to change.
-Just like our bodies can adapt to the environment (e.g. biceps grow if repeatedly loaded), our brains also have the ability to change, (e.g. synapses can get stronger or weaker).
+Just like our bodies can adapt to the environment (e.g. biceps grow if repeatedly loaded), our brains also have the ability to change, (e.g. synapses strengthening).

 we are neuroplastic

 Over the past few decades, our understanding of persistent pain has changed significantly.
 Research now shows that ongoing pain isn’t just about what’s happening in the tissues, but also about how the brain responds to the environment, stress and threat over time.
-This does not imply that pain is ‘made up’ - it is very real.
+This does not imply that pain is ‘made up’, ALL pain is very real.

 Understanding pain in this way can be empowering.
 When this research is translated into treatment, it opens the door to recovery by addressing these learned neural pathways in the brain to in effect unlearn pain.
 This is the approach that Pain Reprocessing Therapy is built on.